Companies are celebrating Juneteenth in unique ways this week - KTVZ

 Apple

-The iPhone maker is giving US corporate employees a day off on Friday.
+The iPhone maker gave its US corporate employees a day off on Friday.

-“Apple is honoring this day of freedom through week-long events for employees that are designed to educate, build community, and celebrate,” the company said in an emailed statement.
+“Apple is honoring this day of freedom through week-long events for employees that are designed to educate, build community, and celebrate,” the company said in an email.

 Apple retail stores and support centers will maintain regular operating hours over the weekend.